‘Bold And The Beautiful’ Spoilers For Wednesday: Thomas Opens Up About His Desires

 Thomas Voices His Thoughts

 Thomas has never stopped loving Hope Logan Spencer (Annika Noelle).
 He even admitted it to her recently.
 However, he also wants her to be happy.
-If she wants Liam Spencer (Scott Clifton), he vowed that he would support her.
+If she wants Liam Spencer (Scott Clifton), he vowed to support her.

 Vinny stops by Forrester Creations to visit his old friend.
-He’s happy that the patient has recovered so well after his brain surgery.
+He’s happy Thomas has recovered so well after his brain surgery.

 Nobody knows the designer like Vinny does.
-His friend knows that he has been obsessed with Hope for years.
-So, it’s only natural for him to question if he still has feelings for the blonde.
+His friend knows he has been obsessed with Hope for years.
+So it’s only natural for him to question if Thomas still has feelings for the blonde.

-Thomas will be able to open up to his buddy.
-He’s no longer living at the Logan estate and can speak freely at the office to Vinny who he knows can keep a secret.
+The designer will be able to open up to his buddy.
+He’s no longer living at the Logan estate and can speak freely at the office.
+He also knows Vinny can keep a secret.

 He tells his pal that Hope’s happiness is the most important thing for him.
-Thomas feels that she has already been put through so much and that she only deserves the best.
+Thomas feels she has already been put through so much and she only deserves the best.

 Eager to regain trust, Thomas holds himself accountable to Ridge and Brooke today on #BoldandBeautiful. pic.twitter.com/crfkP5ty8N